-If you work with big lists and experience an error message like the minimum and maximum memory in file emm.sh.additional.properties (which overwrites settings of emm.sh) in directory /home/console/bin or /home/rdir/bin by increasing the values of parameters -Xms for minimum and -Xmx for maximum memory in variable JAVA\OPTS\EXTERNAL.
+If you work with big lists and experience an error message like you have to allocate more memory to the Java Virtual machine (JVM).
+You can increase the minimum and maximum memory in file emm.sh.additional.properties (which overwrites settings of emm.sh) in directory /home/console/bin or /home/rdir/bin by increasing the values of parameters -Xms for minimum and -Xmx for maximum memory in variable JAVA OPTS EXTERNAL.
 If you have allocated all memory available and the error remains, you should increase your server RAM to at least 2 GByte (better: 4 GByte) and modify the parameters accordingly.